1974 Super Outbreak: Meteorological synopsis

+April 3

+Morning setup and convection

 By 12:00 UTC on April 3, a large-scale trough extended over most of the contiguous United States, with several modest shortwaves rotating around the broad base of the trough.
 The mid-latitude low-pressure center over Kansas continued to deepen to 980 mb, and wind speeds at the 850-mb level increased to 50 kn (25.7 m/s) over portions of Louisiana, Mississippi, and Alabama.
 Due to significant moisture advection, destabilization rapidly proceeded apace; the warm front near the Gulf Coast dissipated and then redeveloped northward over the Ohio River valley.
 Consequently, CAPE levels in the region rose to 1,000 J/kg.
 However, a warm temperature plume in the elevated mixed layer kept thunderstorms from initiating at the surface.
 Meanwhile, a large mesoscale convective system (MCS) that had developed overnight in Arkansas continued to strengthen due to strong environmental lapse rates.
 Later in the day, strong daytime heating caused instability to further rise.
 By 18:00 UTC, CAPE values in excess of 2,500 J/kg were present over the lower Ohio and the Mississippi Valley.
 As wind speeds in the troposphere increased, Large-scale lifting overspread the warm sector.
 At the same time, the forward-propagating MCS spread into the Tennessee and Ohio valleys, where it evolved into the first of three main convection bands that produced tornadoes.
 This first convective band moved rapidly northeast, at times reaching speeds of about 60 kn (30.9 m/s).
 However, thunderstorm activity, for the moment, remained mostly elevated in nature.